 Session expiry:

 A session depends on the timeout defined in web.xml.
 The default setting is 60 minutes.
-External calls of shared documents are an exception.
-Your session ends automatically after 10 seconds when you exit the viewer.
+External calls to shared documents are an exception.
+Your session will automatically end after 10 seconds when you exit the Viewer.

 Access URL:

-An access URL is a uniquely usable URL that connects a session to a viewer container.
-It is always issued for a specific viewer.
-When an access URL is called up, a connection is automatically established between the session used and the corresponding viewer container.
+An access URL is a single-use URL that connects a session to a Viewer container.
+It is always issued for a specific Viewer.
+Calling up an access URL automatically establishes a connection between the session being used and the corresponding Viewer container.
 An access URL should be created immediately before use, as it is automatically destroyed after use to ensure maximum security.

 Recommendations:

-An instance token is an important access key to the context of a user on the server.
-To ensure smooth and secure operation, we recommend the following best practices for handling instance tokens:
+An instance token is an important access key to a user’s context on the server.
+To ensure smooth and secure operation, we recommend the following best practices when handling instance tokens:

 Creation of instance tokens:

 An instance token should always be created for a session.
-It is advisable to generate an instance token for each session to enable clear assignment.
+It is advisable to generate an instance token for each session to enable clear allocation.

 A session should not be linked to different instance tokens.
-It is important that a session only uses one instance token at a time during its runtime in order to avoid inconsistent states or access problems.
+It is important that a session only uses one instance token at a time during its lifetime to avoid inconsistent states or access problems.

 Active unloading of documents:

-After a process has been completed, documents should be actively unloaded to free up resources and reduce memory consumption.
-This can be done either by unloading the document manually or by revoking the associated instance token.
+Once a process has been completed, documents should be actively unloaded to free up resources and reduce memory consumption.
+This can be done either by manually unloading the document or by revoking the associated instance token.

 By following these recommendations, you can ensure consistent and efficient use of instance tokens and avoid potential issues related to session management and document loading.